 North Wales offers an unrivalled choice of scenery and activity to the discerning visitor and particularly attracts the walkers, climbers and cyclists.

 Criccieth is also popular for golfers, being central to courses in Porthmadog, Abersoch, Harlech, Nefyn, Pwllheli and Criccieth.

-Criccieth castle is one of the many things that makes Criccieth a unique town, be sure to take a trip up the short path to the top of the castle to see the old ruins and for the amazing views of Criccieth.
+Criccieth castle is one of the many attractions that make Criccieth a unique town.
+Be sure to take a walk up the short path to the top of the castle to see the old ruins and the amazing views of Criccieth.

-And if those view aren’t good enough for you, then take to the sky.
-Pleasure flights are available from caernarfon airport.
+And if those views aren’t good enough for you, then take to the sky.
+Pleasure flights are available from Caernarfon airport.